rabstolaf/bwsys/02_configuring-the-headnode.md

 * Save and exit
 * `$ sudo exportfs -a` &mdash; have changes to /etc/exports take effect immediately
 * `$ sudo showmount -e` &mdash; this should show you the folder that you published

-##  This is only applicable if you are doing this training REMOTELY.
-You will now configure your settings so as to use VPN now.

-* Activate your VPN.
-* Once its connected, go to the network settings of your head node(which is what you configuring)
-* Change the 1st interface from bridged Ethernet to NAT.

 ## 8. Configuring NAT